kubernetes-retired/service-catalog/docs/walkthrough.md

 broker "ups-broker" created
 ```

-When we create this `Broker` resource, the service catalog controller responds
+When we create this `ServiceBroker` resource, the service catalog controller responds
 by querying the broker server to see what services it offers and creates a
 `ServiceClass` for each.